sidi34308/Guess-2-3-of-the-average/README.md

 ## Challenges
 1. To make the server supports multiple interactive games, each with multiple players
 2. To make all the classes interact with each other
-3. Ensuring thread safety while managing synchronization to avoid deadlocks in multiplayer environment.
+3. Ensuring thread safety while managing synchronization to avoid deadlocks in a multiplayer environment.
 ## Issues
-1. A Problem with connecting multiply players on the server.
+1. A Problem with connecting multiple players on the server.
 2. Crashes and Bugs: If errors or unexpected issues aren't handled well, they could cause the game or the server to crash, leaving players hanging.
 3. Testing aspect: including integration and overall intensive tests, to ensure it performs reliably under any conditions with multiple users.
 4. No investors in the field.